Page Reviewed / Updated - March 30, 2020

 The Aging Waiver is operated by the Division of Aging and Adult Services (DAAS) within the Utah Department of Human Services.

 Applicants must be:

-For married couples with only one spouse applying for Medicaid there are additional rules and exemptions.
-Non-applicant spouses are referred to as Community Spouses.
-They are permitted a higher level of income and assets to enable them to continue living independently.
+For married couples with only one spouse applying for Medicaid, there are additional rules and exemptions.
+Non-applicant spouses are referred to as Community Spouses and are permitted a higher level of income and assets to enable them to continue living independently.
 Given the monthly income of the non-applicant spouse, an applicant spouse may supplement their non-applicant spouse’s monthly income in order to prevent them from becoming impoverished.
-As of 2019, this amount may be up to $3,160.50 / month.
-The Community Spouse may also have up to half of the couple’s countable joint assets, up to $126,420.
+As of 2020, this amount may be up to $3,216 / month.
+The Community Spouse may also have up to half of the couple’s countable joint assets, up to $128,640.
 This is called the Maximum Monthly Maintenance Needs Allowance (MMMNA).

 In addition to the case management services provided to all waiver participants, the following benefits are available.
 All of which are chosen to increase the waiver recipient's ability to function independently of residential care in a nursing home.

 This waiver is available statewide in Utah.
 However, like most HCBS waivers, there are a maximum number of slots available.
 Eligible individuals may find that they are placed on a waiting list.
 State officials delay starting benefits and services when the program is oversubscribed.
 To get additional information, click here.
 To apply, one should contact their local Area Agency on Aging and start the process by requesting an assessment of the applicant.